Kvn11/Kvn11.github.io/content/post/iced_id/index.md

 I also found a check where the malware will only run its attack if the year is `2022`.
 I ended up patching this instruction to always jump in `x64dbg`.
-I also had to change my binja theme back to regular dark because the struct member name color was the same color as the background, so it wasn't showing up in screenshots :/
-I'll fix the theme a eventually, for now I'll just have to keep it.

 `EnumWindows` accepts a callback function, which is a prime candidate for inserting a malicous function, so I decided to explore that next.

 ### Callback function

 Again, this function has a lot of fake branches, so prune those first.
-I then also read this [article](https://binary.ninja/2023/11/13/obfuscation-flare-on.html) that explain what tail calls were, and how to fix them, so I had to reopen my file with the correct settings disabled to make everything easier to read.

 The callback function seems to just get a handle to a windows, then it enters a function that seems to be doing some type of memory copying operations.

 ![Maybe COM injection?](img/9.png) ![Maybe this is the unpacking routine?](img/10.png)

 Following along some of the function calls results in finding what seems to be a promising function.
 It seems to create a string `|SPL|`
-Doing some OSINT reveals that this might be an IOC for `SplPacker`.
+Doing some OSINT reveals that this might be an IoC for `SplPacker`.

 ![ What is SPL?](img/11.png)